-The mirror image cycle becomes effective as soon as it is defined in the program.
+The mirroring cycle becomes effective as soon as it is defined in the program.
 It is also effective in the Positioning with MDI mode of operation.
 The active mirrored axes are shown in the additional status display.

-- If you mirror only one axis, the machining direction of the tool is reversed.
-(Except in fixed cycles). - If you mirror two axes, the machining direction remains the same.
+- If you mirror only one axis, the machining direction of the tool is reversed (except in SL cycles). - If you mirror two axes, the machining direction remains the same.

-The result of the mirror image depends on the location of the datum:
+The result of the mirroring depends on the location of the datum: